Skip to main content

 1

-CAC measures the financial efficiency of acquiring new customers, crucial for assessing marketing and sales performance.
+CAC measures the financial efficiency of acquiring new customers, important for assessing marketing and sales performance.

 2